 - To further the witness of the Church in proclaiming the Gospel of Life.

-The ND Human Dignity Project will be housed at the Institute for Church Life, and led and administered by the University Life Initiatives Coordinator.
+The ND Human Dignity Project will be housed at the Institute for Church Life, and led and administered by the University Life Initiatives Program Director.
 We welcome partnerships with other institutes, offices and departments at the University of Notre Dame in this important endeavor.